 - When it comes to electrical power features, the main thing people are not familiar with is line voltage versus low voltage.
 A line voltage under cabinet light is one that connects to the main power source directly (usually, that's the 120 volt power source in the wires behind your walls).
 A line voltage light fixture is made to operate on 120 volts.
 A low voltage light fixture; by contrast, operates on either 12 or 24 volts.
 So, it requires you to use transformer which will "step down" the voltage from 120 volts to 12 or 24 volts, depending on what your light fixture requires.

 - Some low voltage under cabinet lights have the transformer built-in within the light fixture.
 Some require you to use a "remote transformer" which will be installed somewhere nearby.
-You might install it under the cabinet along with the lights, inside the cabinet above the lights, inside a cabinet below the lights, or even in a basement below.
-You’ll want the transformer to be out of sight but also easily accessible (so don’t install it behind a wall).
-Also, don’t place it too far away from the light fixture or you might have voltage drop.
+You might install it under the cabinet along with the lights, inside the cabinet above or below the lights, or even in an attic or basement.
+You will want the transformer to be out of sight but also easily accessible (so don't install it behind a wall).
+Also, don't place it too far away from the light fixture or you run the risk of voltage drop.

 Back to top

-- Finally, a quick note on dimmers: If you are installing a dimmer with your under cabinet fixtures, remember that it should always be connected between the source of electricity and the fixture.
-For example, if you’re using a dimmer to control a low voltage transformer, always install it between the source of power and the line voltage (120 volt) side of the transformer, not the low voltage (12 or 24 volt) side.
+- A quick note on dimmers: If you are installing a dimmer, remember that it should always be connected between the source of electricity and the fixture.
+For example, if you are using a dimmer to control a low voltage transformer, always install it between the source of power and the line voltage (120 volt) side of the transformer, not the low voltage (12 or 24 volt) side.

 - Even More Help!